Admiralmex/civ-ipriot-smiley/knowledge_and_evidence.md

 - Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

   > Your answer here
+  > I adjusted the code so it would blink more than once (for i in range(3)) but it just kept it's eyes closed for 3 seconds.
+Issues was I needed to add time.sleep(Delay) at the end of eyes open

   ### 2.8.
 If It Walks Like a Duck…